ShiroTakeda/gams-mode/README.txt

 Basically, this is all you must set.
 With these settings, when you open a file with extension "gms" ("lst"), GAMS mode (GAMS-LST mode) will automatically start.
-Byte-compiling gams.el may raise the speed of GAMS mode (but you need not necessarily do it).
+Byte-compiling gams-mode.el may raise the speed of GAMS mode (but you need not necessarily do it).